Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 September 2025 14.21.40 UTC
+- WIB: Minggu, 28 September 2025 15.29.53 UTC
-- WITA: Minggu, 28 September 2025 15.21.40 UTC
+- WITA: Minggu, 28 September 2025 16.29.53 UTC
-- WIT: Minggu, 28 September 2025 16.21.40 UTC
+- WIT: Minggu, 28 September 2025 17.29.53 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational